 Greece – We associate the Balkan Peninsula primarily with this country.
 Indeed, the ancient Greeks were pioneers in many fields, including the concept of democracy.
 We owe them a lot, and these are not just memories of ancient times.
-We are not interested in the extremely interesting history of the Greeks, but in the conquests of Rome, so we will start our story from the moment when the brave Romans began their conquest of Hellas.
+We are not interested in the extremely interesting history of the Greeks, but in the conquests of Rome, so we will start our story from the moment the brave Romans began their conquest of Hellas.
 During the last of the mentioned Punic wars, the ruler of Macedonia came out against Rome, but he ended the clash sooner than he was able to prepare for it.
 It was not until 200 BCE that he turned armed, along with Antiochus the Great, ruler of Syria.
 This war was called the Second Macedonian War.
 The commander of Roma’s army was Titus Quinctius Flamininus, who had long distinguished himself in the field of battle.
 In 198 BCE he became a consul and soon led his troops into the heart of Greece.
 There, in an area called Cynoscephalae17, he crashed the troops of Philip V. 197 was therefore the year of decisions on the Eastern Front.
-Rome’s allies, the Etols, who boasted of their victory, diminished the role of Flamininus’ legions, credited themselves with a great deal of credit throughout the battle.
+Rome’s allies, the Etols, who boasted of their victory, diminished the role of Flamininus’ legions and credited themselves with a great deal of credit throughout the battle.
 In 197 BCE Flamininus did an unheard-of thing – he handed over the conquered lands to the local rulers, recognizing them as independent and withdrawing his own troops back to Italy.
-Hellad was free at last.
+Hellada was free at last.
 Unfortunately, peace in the east did not last long.
-The aforementioned Antiochus the Great, who set off from Asia Minor to the still weak Hellas, recalled himself.
+The aforementioned Antiochus the Great, who set off from Asia Minor to the still-weak Hellada, recalled himself.
 In 192 BCE a great Syrian expedition crossed the Hellespont to Europe.
 Antioch conquered more territories.
 Then Rome entered the arena.
 In the same year, war was declared against the threat.
 Piece by piece, the legions began to liberate Greece piece by piece, reaching Thermopylae, where Antiochus was defeated.
 He was disappointed by… the Ethols, and the same, who so praised their own armies a few years ago, fighting on the side of Rome.
 Then Scipio’s troops crossed over to Asia.
 A decisive battle took place at Magnesia.
 The doubled Syrian army, however, succumbed to the power of Rome and lost the war.
 Lucius Scipio, who commanded the troops, triumphed, assuming the title of “Asian Scipio”.
 However, this time too, Rome did not benefit materially from the victory and gave the conquered territories to the indigenous peoples.
-Thus ended the first phase of the wars in Greece.
-Only in 172 BCE, the fighting resumed.
-And this is because the Macedonian king Perseus, breaking the provisions of the alliance treaty.
+This ended the first phase of the wars in Greece.
+Only in 172 BCE, did the fighting resume.
+And this is because the Macedonian king Perseus, broke the provisions of the alliance treaty.
 Rome had no way out and declared war, although it was not prepared for it.
 The first two years of fighting were fought with varying luck.
 In the third year, the Romans went on the offensive, displacing Perseus for Olympus.
 Then Lucius Emilius Paulus became the consul.
 Perseus, meanwhile, stood with 43,000 men in the isthmus above Dione.
-There he was also surprised in the form of 8,000 armed Romans, who managed to get the enemy from behind and dislodge him from an inaccessible place.
+There he was also surprised by the form of 8,000 armed Romans, who managed to get the enemy from behind and dislodge him from an inaccessible place.
 Unfortunately for Macedonians, the clash with Roman troops ended disastrously.
 It was a coincidence that decided it, and the battle itself was really bizarre.
 The end result of the fighting was favourable to Rome.
 But… and this time he gave up the spoils, and Macedonia itself was divided into four parts.
 Now is the time for another skirmish with the Carthaginians.

 Third Punic War and minor clashes

 The Third Punic War was not a surprise, although the Carthaginians of that time certainly did not expect such a quick attack from their eternal rival.
 This was caused by the harsh policy of one of the senators – Marcus Porcjus Katona.
 This one Cato uttered in the Senate the following words: “Ceterum censeo Carthaginem esse delandam”18.
 Unfortunately, despite strong opposition, Cato’s dark dreams were real.
 He died in 149 BCE, but what he so longed for came soon after.
 In the same year, the East rumbled again from the beating of the hooves of Roman horses.
 The Macedonian uprising soon spread across the country, and the Romans were forced to send a regular army there under the command of Quintus Cecilius Metellus.
 The revolt was quickly suppressed, creating a new province – Macedonia.
 The Romans learned not to leave Macedonians on their own.
-Then war began with the Achaean League led by Corinth.
+Then the war began with the Achaean League led by Corinth.
 Internal disagreements caused the Romans to intervene.
 These events were provoked by an Achaean strategist, a certain Diajos.
 In two years 148-146 BCE, the entire Balkans fell into the hands of Rome.
 A new conflict appeared on the horizon in exactly the same years, probably caused by the debauchery of the Numidian leader Masinissa, who plundered and plundered Carthage.
 In 149 BCE Rome decided to declare war on Carthage, being an ally of Masinissa.
 The Third Punic War was perhaps the most barbaric of all that took place in the two centuries between Rome and Carthage.
 The Romans crossed to the African coast and began a long siege of the city, which was ended only by Scipio Aemilianus, known as the African Younger Scipio.
 In 146 BCE his troops captured the city and razed it to the ground.
 Nothing would ever grow again on this land, this was the will of the Romans, who covered the ruins with salt.
 The following years were relatively quiet.
 Minor friction on the northern borders could be eliminated relatively quickly.
 It was only in 133 BCE that Rome acquired another province.
 The bloodless conquest by the king of Pergamon Attalos III, who bequeathed his country to the Romans in his will, made the descendants of Romulus the rulers of the “province of Asia”.
 Again, there was a period when, apart from fierce political struggles, nothing happened in the war arena.
 Only the civil war broke the stagnation at the front.

 Alea iacta est!

 The period of civil wars19is not important for this work, which only tells about the conquests of Rome, so we will also slightly outline their size.
 While the first of the civil wars, settled in favour of Cornelius Sulla, was of little importance, the second of them was a turning point in the history of Rome.
 Well, after the uprising of the first triumvirate, whose members were Julius Caesar, Crassus and Pompey.
-This is how the period of fighting for the control of Rome began.
+This is how the period of fighting for control of Rome began.
 Though his estates were torn by conflicts and often troubled by foreign peoples, there was a decisive clash in the heart.
 On January 1, 49 BCE Julius Caesar, who was then the praetor of the Gallic land to which we will return, demanded a consulate for himself from the ruling senate and Pompey.
 Ultimatum was ignored.
 Cornelius had the entire Empire under command, Caesar only 9 legions.
 However, his soldiers were ready to sacrifice their lives for him and fight to the end for the leader and for Rome.
 Caesar, therefore, set off in a quick march towards the capital to gain power by force of arms.
 Crossing the Rubicon he said: “Alea iacta est!”20.
 In the quick campaign, the entire West was conquered by Caesar that same year.
 The following years brought unexpected troubles in Egypt and the victory at Zela with the troops of the Bosphorus king Pharnakes.
 Then, because he had conquered most of Rome’s territories, Caesar found himself on the African front, where he had to face the rebels of the province of Africa at Lapsus (46 BCE).
 Now Caesar was sure of a successful end to the Second Civil War and of settling it entirely to his advantage.

 From Caesar to Scotland